NITHISH261426/AMAZON-SALES-ANALYSIS/README.md

 *   **Total no of payment methods  Over Month:** A bar chart illustrating payment method for monthly basis.
 *   **Interactive Filters:** Slicers for Gender, City,  that update all visuals on the dashboard.

+## 🏁 Conclusion & Recommendations

+Based on the analysis, several actionable recommendations can be made:

+1.  **Inventory Management:** Increase stock levels for the top-performing product lines especially Electronic Accessories,Food and Beverages in all branches.
+2.  **Marketing Strategy:** Launch targeted marketing campaigns in Mandalay[B]  to boost performance and compete with other branches.
+3.  **Staffing Optimization:** Ensure maximum staff availability during peak sales periods on Afternoon.